meisong541/meisong541.github.io/_posts/2019-07-19-welcome-to-jekyll.markdown

 Hello everyone, I am starting my research blog today.

-In the first several blogs, I will discuss about methods from statistical physics, with applications to random matrix theory.
+In my first several blogs, I will discuss about methods from statistical physics, with applications to random matrix theory.
+Hope you will have fun!